 DietFish, benthic crustaceans, other benthic intvertebrates

-- Silvery white body with close-set oblique black bands.
+- Silvery white body with close-set black bands.
 Median fins are yellow with black spots.

-- Lips are yellow.
-Red spot at the base of the pectoral fins.
+- The lips are yellow with a red spot at the base of the pectoral fins.

 - Common length of about 19 inches (48 cm).

 The yellowbanded sweetlips is also known as the “diagonal-banded sweetlips,” “Goldman’s sweetlips” or “lined sweetlips.”

 - Diet consists of fish, benthic crustaceans and other benthic invertebrates.

 - Occurs in the Western Pacific from the Ryukyu Islands in Japan to Australia.